jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 By the end of this practical you should have:

-1. Produced a simple PNV map of Tenerife using GEE;
+1. Produced a simple PNV map of Tenerife using GEE
-2. Imported the simple PNV map into QGIS;
+2. Imported the simple PNV map into QGIS
-3. Created a shapefile to overlay the location of ACV;
+3. Created a shapefile to overlay the location of ACV
-4. Created a QGIS 'Layout' from the combination of 1, 2 and 3 to produce a professional map (of the sort that might be included in your report);
+4. Created a QGIS 'Layout' from the combination of 1, 2 and 3 to produce a professional map (of the sort that might be included in your report)

-If you have time you might also have experimented with how you could improve the initial outputs from 1 & 2 to produce an improved map for your report.

-These objectives are laid out in the next five sections of this document, along with accompanying videos (see KEATS).
-You should aim to finish sections 1-4 in the timetabled practical, to produce a map that looks something like Figure 1 (which is a rough map and I would expect better in your report, should you choose the Vegetation Question for Coursework 2).
+These objectives are laid out in the next four sections of this document, along with accompanying videos (see KEATS).
+You should aim to finish sections 1-4 by the end of the timetabled practical, to produce a map that looks something like Figure 1 (which is a rough map and I would expect better in your report, should you choose the Vegetation Question for Coursework 2).

 ![A rough map produced by the end of section 4](/img/Tenerife-PNV-ACV-MyLayout.png) *Figure 1.
 A rough map produced by the end of section 4*

-You should then pursue improvements in the map (improving the digitization and layout and possibly using section 5) in any remaining time or after the practical while working on your report.
+You should then pursue improvements in the map (improving the digitization and layout and possibly using section 5) in any remaining time during the practical or afterwards while working on your report.

 ## 1. Creating a simple PNV map with GEE

-In Term 1 you should have created a Google Earth Engine account that you then used with Emma Tebbs in the practical with her in Week 2 (see the KEATS message [here](https://keats.kcl.ac.uk/mod/forum/discuss.php?d=610870) if you did not do that – it can take several days for your account to be activated so if you do not already have an account you may have to work with a friend for the GEE parts of this practical).
+In Term 1 you should have created a Google Earth Engine account that you then used with Emma Tebbs in the practical in Week 2 (see the KEATS message [here](https://keats.kcl.ac.uk/mod/forum/discuss.php?d=610870) if you did not do that – it can take several days for your account to be activated so if you do not already have an account you may need to work with a friend for the GEE parts of this practical).
 This practical builds on some of the things you did with Emma previously, so you may want to review the instructions for that practical quickly before starting here.
 For example, see the section _What is Google Earth Engine (GEE)?_ to remind yourself of the GEE basics.

-  Task 1.1 **Open Google Earth Engine** by visiting [https://code.earthengine.google.com/](https://code.earthengine.google.com/) and logging in with your account. **Create a new script** by clicking the red NEW button, selecting *File*, provide a sensible filename and then click OK.
+  Task 1.1 **Open Google Earth Engine** by visiting [https://code.earthengine.google.com/](https://code.earthengine.google.com/) and logging in with your account. **Create a new script** by clicking the red *NEW* button, selecting *File*, provide a sensible filename, and then click OK.

   Task 1.2 **Copy and paste** the following code into the GEE Code Editor (you can quickly use the copy button in the top-right of the code block below) and **click ‘Run’ in GEE** to run the script.